 Again, like the stories of the New York City real estate market, no one is claiming an end to the decline.
 In fact, by any normal standard, last month’s jobs report, that the nation lost well over 300,000 jobs, was a horrible report.
 Keep in mind, for instance, that the economy needs to produce a bit over 100,000 new jobs each month just to keep pace with population growth and changing demographics.
 However, a loss of 360,000 or so jobs is at least a report that can occur in normal economic times.

-With numbers like last month, economists can begin to get a grapple on things, and normal economic factors can again have an effect on consumers who no longer resemble unresponsive, scared-stiff deers stuck in the headlights.
+With numbers like last month, economists can begin to get a grapple on things, and normal economic factors can again affect consumers who no longer resemble unresponsive, scared-stiff deer stuck in the headlights.

 One of those factors has been the change in the US dollar that has resulted from a reduction in the general sense of panic in the economy.
 A couple of months ago, it was as high as $1.28 per euro.
 Since then, it has lost just under ten percent of its value vis-à-vis Europe’s main currency.